Skip to main content

 When you’re in your 30s, heart health might not be at the top of your list—but it should be.
 Heart disease isn’t just something that happens to older adults.
 Many serious heart problems start silently in your 30s, especially if you have risk factors like high stress, poor sleep, family history, or chronic conditions.

+As someone managing multiple chronic conditions, I’ve learned that catching subtle symptoms early can make a life-changing difference.
 Paying attention now could save you years of trouble later.
-Here are 5 subtle warning signs your heart might be asking for help.
+Here are five early warning signs your heart might be asking for help.

 What to watch for: Fatigue paired with shortness of breath, dizziness, or swelling in your legs.